“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 “Whatcha got there?”
 My curiosity springs first.

-She dashes toward us like she’s evacuating a crime scene, but this is normal moves-like-an-ostrich Val.
+She dashes toward us as if she’s evacuating a crime scene, but this is normal moves-like-an-ostrich Val.
 Even when she sits, her arms flail and her knees rock.
-ADHD at its finest.
+Attention deficit at its finest.

 “You’ll be happy to know I confiscated this little gem from a stray bookbag in Deidra’s room.”

 We all stand.
 We know it can’t be good.
 Deidra is Val’s clone.
 Karma is a nasty evil.
-Val pulls out a pipe and a bag of marihuana.
+Val extracts a pipe and a bag of marijuana from the knapsack.
 “Want to have some fun?”

 “What’s this?”
 The screen door to my house squeaks open, and out struts Everett.
 He’s carrying a sheet of white notebook paper.